Definitely Won’t Happen

 We’re going to let you in on a little secret.
 Most people living in San Juan del Sur don’t surf.
 But if you’re a traveler on holiday, chances are that you’ll at least give it a go one day.
 The beautiful beaches, warm waves and laid back surf culture are inviting.
 Some might even call it irresistible.
 (And even if you never get in the water, you can still follow the surfers guide to a blissful vacation in San Juan del Sur.
 In fact we recommend it.)

 You’ll step on a stingray.

 Stingrays are common in the Pacific ocean around San Juan del Sur, but you’re unlikely to step on one – especially if you remember to shuffle your feet when you walk in the water.
-Step on a Provigil Australia up its tail in defense and jab a venomous barb into your foot.
+Step on a tail in defense and jab a venomous barb into your foot.
 Find a bucket of hot water as quickly as possible and plunge your foot in it.
 The hot water denatures the protein in the poison and eases the pain.

 Probably Will Happen